-Causes of Overtime and Treatment of Overtime premium in cost accounting

-Causes Treatment 1.
-The customer may agree to bear the entire charge of overtime because urgency of work.
-If overtime is resorted to at the desire of the customer, then overtime premium may be charged to the job directly.
-2. Overtime may be called for to make up any shortfall in production due to some unexpected development.
+Causes of Overtime and Treatment of Overtime premium in cost accounting of work. charged to the job directly.
+Overtime may be called for to make up any shortfall in production due to some unexpected development.
 If overtime is required to cope with general production programmes or for meeting urgent orders, the overtime premium should be treated as overhead cost of the particular department or cost centre which works overtime.
 3. Overtime work may be necessary to make up a shortfall in production due to some fault of management.
 If overtime is worked in a department due to the fault of another department, the overtime premium should be charged to the latter department.
-4. Overtime work may be resorted to, to secure an out-turn in excess of the normal output to take advantage of an expanding market or of rising demand Overtime work may be resorted to, to secure an out-turn in excess of the normal output to take advantage of an expanding market or of rising demand
+4. Overtime work may be resorted to, to secure an out -turn in excess of the normal output to take advantage of an expanding market or of rising demand Overtime work may be resorted to, to secure an out-turn in excess of the normal output to take advantage of an expanding market or of rising demand